erikamaker/pickaxe/chapter_4/ch4_notes.md

 The text explains that, naturally, most programs handle collections of data.
 It describes various examples (like songs in a jukebox playlist, books in a store, people in a course).
 It explains that there are two classes used to handle collections: arrays and hashes.
 I am reasonably familiar with this enough to be excited to see what new details I learn.
 Mastery of these and their large interfaces is an important part of being a Ruby developer.

-Doing a few pages a day, starting on the weekend.
-I should have Chapter 4 finished by 3/11.

 # ARRAYS